 Hofstede’s cultural dimensions

 Hofstede, the doyen of intercultural studies, whose cultural dimension model has influenced much of the writing on internationalisation, localisation and globalisation in HCI studies, is also one of the most influential and frequently cited authors in the field of eLearning.
 He is one of the few authors to have paid particular attention to cultural differences in teaching and learning.
-In his article "Cultural Differences in Teaching and Learning" Hofstede draws on three sources of information:
+In his article "Cultural Differences in Teaching and Learning" Hofstede draws on three sources of information: - his earlier research on differences in work-related values in over 50 countries which led to his famous 4-Dimension Model of Cultural Differences,

 His investigations and experiences lead him to identify four main problem areas: